 Their first appearance in 1993 ended up being the best-selling issue of the magazine that year.

-In contrast to the more innocent nineties, Mike Judge and staff had to get authorization from all of the parties involved in a music video to have it appear on a 2011 Beavis and Butt-head episode.
-West himself wanted to have a video of his featured on the show, but another credited songwriter on the undisclosed track declined immortality.
+In contrast to the more innocent 1990s, Judge and his team had to get authorization from all of the parties involved in a music video to have it appear on Beavis and Butt-head when it returned in 2011.
+Kanye West wanted to have one of his videos featured on the show, but another credited songwriter on the undisclosed track declined immortality.

 18. Beavis and Butt-head is coming back for today's generation.

 In July 2020, The Hollywood Reporter announced that Beavis and Butt-head is coming back for two all-new seasons, this time to Comedy Central.
 Mike Judge will oversee the series yet again, but this time it will be geared toward a "whole new Gen Z world."

 "We are thrilled to be working with Mike Judge and the great team at 3 Arts again as we double down on adult animation at Comedy Central," Chris McCarthy, president of ViacomCBS' entertainment and youth group, said.
 "Beavis and Butt-Head were a defining voice of a generation, and we can’t wait to watch as they navigate the treacherous waters of a world light-years from their own."